Invernisoft-Inc/neovim-conf/README.md

 * Space : this is the "leader" key, wait one second to show you configured triggers
 * Space + t + h : select a theme
 * Space + c + h : cheatsheet
-* Space + c + m : git commits, switch to specific checkouts in realtime
+* Space + g + c : git commits, switch to specific checkouts in realtime
 * Space + f + a : find files with browser and previewer
 * Space + f + o : find old (history) edited files
 * Space + f + w : grep in your files with live previewer